 This pictorial cycle is an important bridge between the great fourteenth century tradition and the following Renaissance developments: in these frescoes the expressive power of Giotto and the gentle atmosphere of the international Gothic coexist, while the faces and characters are imbued with strong realism.

-Upon request, the visit to St Georg’s Oratory can be included in the itinerary of our Your Own Padova, a private tour of the city of Padua which can be fully customized according to your needs.
+Upon request, the visit to St Georg’s Oratory can be included in the itinerary of our PADOVA URBS PICTA: guided tour of the places nominated for the UNESCO’s World Heritage List , a private tour of the city of Padua which can be fully customized according to your needs.